qmk/qmk_firmware/keyboards/kbdfans/kbd67_mk2/keymaps/default/readme.md

-# The default keymap for KBD8X MKII
+# The default keymap for KBD67 MKII

-A typical setup.
-Nothing special.
-A nice starting point for customizing.
+A basic 65% keymap.